Electronically Filing W-2 and 1099 forms

 W-2 forms can be filed electronically on the Social Security Administration's Business Services Online (BSO) site, and we encourage all users to do so.
 W-2 forms must be given to employees and filed with the SSA by January 31.

 If you file the SSA and state W-2s electronically, you would only have to print the EMPLOYEE copies, and using the 4-up W-2 form (with 4 small W-2s per page) means you only have to print one page per employee.
 When you file electronically, you do not need to print the red W-2 copies or the red W3.
 If you don't currently have a BSO account, we urge you to create one as soon as possible.
 See the Create Account link in the Employers box at the BSO Welcome Page.
-If you do have an account, we urge you to do a test connection to be sure it is active for this year (on March 25, 2023 they modified the sign-in method for the BSO site).

 Note that BSO also allows you to MANUALLY type W-2 forms on their site if you have a very limited number of forms and you prefer to do it this way.